derelinesrindeniz/ani-paylasimi/README.md

 This project is a web application developed for a real wedding event.

 Guests can access the application by scanning a QR code, upload the photos they take during the event, and leave memory notes for the couple.
-The goal is to collect all photos and messages in one place and create a digital memory album.
+The goal is to collect photos and messages in one place and create a digital memory album.

 ## Features

-- Photo upload
+- Upload multiple photos
 - Wedding photo gallery
 - Full-screen photo viewer
 - Photo download